UNC-Libraries/therapy-dog-server/README.md

 ### How to run tests

-    make check (Runs server side unit tests) ember test --server or in a browser go to http://localhost:4200/tests (Runs client side integration tests)
+    make check (Runs server side unit tests)

 ### License Information
 Copyright 2017 The University of North Carolina at Chapel Hill